Cairo: Egyptian Royal Opera House

-The Khedivial Opera House, or Royal Opera House, was the original opera house in Cairo.
-It was dedicated on 1 November 1869 and burned down on 28 October 1971.
-After the original opera house was destroyed, Cairo was without an opera house for nearly two decades until the opening of the new Cairo Opera House in 1988.
+The Egyptian Royal Opera House, or Royal Opera House, was the original opera house in Cairo.
+It was dedicated on 1 November 1869, and burned down on 28 October 1971.
+After the original opera house was destroyed, Cairo was without an opera house for nearly two decades until the opening of the Cairo Opera House in 1988.

 Cairo International Film Festival

 Cairo held its first international film festival 16 August 1976, when the first Cairo International Film Festival was launched by the Egyptian Association of Film Writers and Critics, headed by Kamal El-Mallakh.
-The Association ran the festival for seven years until 1983.
+The association ran the festival for seven years until 1983.

-This achievement lead to the President of the Festival again contacting the FIAPF with the request that a competition should be included at the 1991 Festival.
+This achievement led to the president of the festival again contacting the FIAPF with the request that a competition should be included at the 1991 festival.
 The request was granted.

-In 1998, the Festival took place under the presidency of one of Egypt's leading actors, Hussein Fahmy, who was appointed by the Minister of Culture, Farouk Hosni, after the death of Saad El-Din Wahba.
+In 1998, the festival took place under the presidency of one of Egypt's leading actors, Hussein Fahmy, who was appointed by the Minister of Culture, Farouk Hosni, after the death of Saad El-Din Wahba.
 Four years later, the journalist and writer Cherif El-Shoubashy became president.